 Users of these products are encouraged to contact their nearest

-information, please refer to AHPS products for probabilistic
+For additional quantitative information please refer to AHPS products

-forecasts of potential flooding.
-Refer to flood forecasts, if any
+for probabilistic outlooks of potential flooding.
+Refer to flood

-significant changes occur subsequent to this product, additional
+significant changes occur subsequent to this Outlook, additional

-outlook graphics can be accessed at the following url:
+Outlook, can be accessed at the following URL:

 Current Snow Conditions

-generally less than 3 inches, with water equivalents less than half
+than 10 inches with water equivalents of less than 2 inches.

 Wyoming and Colorado Plains